 Match the financing option to the size of the renovation

-With all of these options, how do you narrow down the right one for your situation?
-As a start, consider the size of your renovation budge
+With all of these home renovation financing options, how do you narrow down the right one for your situation?
+As a start, consider the size of your renovation budget.

-For large renovations upwards of $30,000, an equity loan, HELOC, mortgage refinance or a combination of these are great choices.
-With these options, you’ll take advantage of lower interest rates and you can pay the loan off over a longer period of time.
+For large home renovations upwards of $30,000, an equity loan, HELOC, mortgage refinance or a combination of these are great choices.
+With these home renovation financing options, you’ll take advantage of lower interest rates and you can pay the loan off over a longer period of time.